kingston-hackSpace/SonicPi/README.md

 - Close Sonic Pi and qpwgraph

 ----
-# Automate qpwgraph + SonicPi at launch
+# Automate qpwgraph + Sonic Pi at Launch

 - Open the Terminal

-- Create an autostart file:
+- Create an autostart directory and file:

         mkdir -p ~/.config/autostart
         nano ~/.config/autostart/sonicpi-qpwgraph.desktop

-- Type the following in it:
+- Copy/Paste the following content in it:

         [Desktop Entry]
         Type=Application